Looyyd/verifiers/README.md

-The plan of this fork was to build up to this in a few steps:
+The plan for this fork was to build up to this in a few steps:

 - Play a simple game, like Frozenlake
 - Play a simple PvP game, Connect 4 was chosen.
 First play the game vs an AI algorithm, then learn it with self-play.